Distributional Transform Based Information Reconciliation: Reconciliation Efficiency

 \subsection{Direct reconciliation}

-Consider first that Alice applies the DTE to the $n$ realizations of her Gaussian variables $X$ such that Bob must recover her binary sequence.
-The secret rate \textit{per transmitted state} in the direct reconciliation (DR) is given by \cite{assche2006},
+First, consider that Alice applies the DTE to the $n$ realizations of her Gaussian variables $X$ so that Bob must recover her binary sequence.
+The secret rate \textit{per transmitted state} in direct reconciliation (DR) is given by \cite{assche2006},

 where $\chi(X, E)$ is the Holevo bound on Eve's accessible information, being $E$ her \textit{ancilla} systems, $|M^\rightarrow|$ the amount of side information Alice must send to Bob in direct reconciliation, and